Voice Over Demo

 Please contact April for more on her specialized programs that meet the needs of senior citizens, integrate Theatre Arts into curriculum, and bridge gaps between generations and cultures.
 Learning happens when you're having fun!

-James Hong is possibly the actor who has played the most on-camera roles, over 500, in American motion pictures and television.
-Recent feature films are “Safe”, "The Day the Earth Stood Still", "Balls of Fury", and "Lost Medallion".
-Recent television shows include "Agents of S.H.I.E.L.D.," "Regular Show", "The Big Bang Theory", and Disney's "I'm In The Band" and “Pair of Kings”.
+James Hong is possibly the actor who has played the most on-camera roles, over 600, in American motion pictures and television.
+Recent feature films are "Everything Everywhere All at Once", "Wendell and Wild", "Turning Red", “Safe”, "The Day the Earth Stood Still", "Balls of Fury", and "Lost Medallion".
+Recent television shows include "Gremlins: Secrets of the Mogwai", "Kung Fu Panda: The Dragon Knight", "Agents of S.H.I.E.L.D.", "Regular Show", "The Big Bang Theory", and Disney's "I'm In The Band" and “Pair of Kings”.

 In 2011, Mr. Hong was awarded the Annie Award for best voice in an animated TV show for his character Mr. Ping in "Kung Fu Panda Holiday Special."
-Fortunately, there has been great support and success with "Kung Fu Panda 2: Kaboom of Doom" and the TV series "Kung Fu Panda: Legends of Awesomeness", and most recently Kung Fu Panda 3 (released January 29, 2016).
+Fortunately, there has been great support and success with "Kung Fu Panda 2: Kaboom of Doom" and the TV series "Kung Fu Panda: Legends of Awesomeness", and Kung Fu Panda 3.

 All these hundreds of roles came after he practiced as a civil engineer upon graduating from USC in Los Angeles.
 His parents thought being an actor was too far down the ladder of respectable professions.
 So he dutifully obtained his degree in civil engineering and then followed his heart.
 Acting was his destiny, but the self-discipline and transferrable skills he learned in school helped prepare him for the many challenges of the business and art of acting and producing.